The Ultimate Guide to Go-to-Market Strategy for SaaS [Examples Included]

 - The LTV: CAC ratio is recommended to ensure you don’t start running a loss by spending more on acquisitions than you gain.

-When launching your new product or bringing your existing product into a new market, you’ll need a plan to help you easily penetrate the market and grab the attention of your target audience.
+When launching your new product or bringing your existing product into a new niche market, you’ll need a plan to help you easily penetrate the market and grab the attention of your target audience.
 This is where a go-to-market strategy comes in.
-It is a detailed plan that helps you figure out the right way to launch.
+It is a detailed plan that helps you figure out the right way to launch and generate bigger paybacks in the long term.

 A study by Harvard Business School showed that 95% of new products launched every year, fail.
 A GTM strategy can help reduce your chances of failure because: